Hickman County DUI Bail Information

 Timeline: How Long Until Release?

-• Typical processing time at Hickman jail: Once bail is posted, it can take anywhere from 2 to 6 hours for the jail to process the paperwork and release you.
+• Typical Processing Time: Once bail is posted, it typically takes 2-4 hours for the jail to process the paperwork and release you.

 What Happens After Posting Bail